Samuel the Confessor: Biography

-After leaving Scetes, Samuel dwelt in Mount Qalamoun, currently in the Upper Egyptian governorate of Minya.
+After leaving Scetes, Samuel dwelt in Mount Qalamoun, currently in the Upper Egyptian governorate of Beni Suef.
 At Mount Qalamoun, Samuel founded a monastery that carries his name and still exists to this day.

 Samuel also suffered at the hands of sun-worshiping Berbers who took him captive for some time.
 In his captivity, he met and befriended Youannis the Archpriest of Scetes, who was also captured by the Berbers.
 When the Berbers failed to convince Samuel to worship the sun, they tied his leg with an iron chain to that of a maiden, and sent them to attend the camels, hoping that the maiden would seduce Samuel and win him as a sun-worshipper.
-Yet, Samuel did not deny his faith and remained strong in his Christian faith.
-Eventually, after healing his master's son who was on the verge of death, he was released and permitted to return to Mount Qalamoun.
-After his return, he prophesied about and witnessed the Arab invasion of Egypt in 641 AD.

 Samuel the Confessor died on 8 Koiak 412 AM (17 December 695 AD).